 Instructions

-- Preheat oven to 350*.
-Grease and flour an 8 X 4 loaf pan and insert a parchment sling across the center for easy removal after baking.
+- Preheat oven to 350* F. Grease an 8 ½" by 4 ½" loaf pan and insert a parchment sling across the center for easy removal after baking.

-- Into a medium bowl, combine flour, baking powder, baking soda and salt.
-Whisk to combine.
+- Into a medium bowl, combine flour, baking powder, baking soda, and salt.
+Whisk to combine and set aside2 Cups All-Purpose Flour, 1 ½ teaspoon Baking Powder, ½ teaspoon Baking Soda, ½ teaspoon Kosher Salt

-- Into another medium bowl, combine non-dairy milk, non-dairy yogurt, lemon juice or vinegar, vanilla extract, and the seeds from the vanilla bean.
-Whisk well to combine and set aside.
+- Into another medium bowl, combine non-dairy milk, non-dairy yogurt, and vanilla extract.
+Whisk well to combine and set aside.½ Cup Unsweetened Non-Dairy Yogurt, ½ Cup Unsweetened Non-Dairy Milk, 2 teaspoon Vanilla Extract

-- Into the stand mixer, add half of the wet mixture and mix on low until it is well combined, scraping the bowl as needed.
+- Into the stand mixer, add half of the wet mixture and mix on low until it is well combined.
+Scrape the bowl down with a rubber spatula.

 - Next, add half of the dry mixture and mix on low until it just begins to combine.
-Scrape the bowl down.
+Scrape the bowl down again with a rubber spatula.

-- Add the remaining wet mixture and mix on low until it just begins to combine, Scrape the bowl down again.
+- Add the remaining wet mixture and mix on low until its just combined.
+Scrape the bowl down, again.

 - Finally, add the remaining dry ingredients and mix on low until it is incorporated.
 Remove the bowl from the mixer and fold with a spatula to make sure the bottom of the batter is fully combined.